The Xometry app works best with JavaScript enabled!

 The minimum memory requirements for Fusion 360 are 4 GB of RAM, (though some recommend 6 GB for more stable operation) and 3 GB of free disk space.
 SolidWorks, on the other hand, needs a minimum of 8 GB; for advanced users, 16 GB is considered sufficient.

-What Are the Supporting File Formats of Fusion 360 and SolidWorks?
+File Formats for Fusion 360 and SolidWorks

 For more information, see our Full Guide to 3D Printing Files.